 In the United States, youth between the ages of 11 and 19 are invited to participate in the national Young Reporters for the Environment competition.
-They may enter as individuals or as part of a class or group.
-Participants investigate an environmental issue and report on it in writing, photography, or video.
+Participants investigate an environmental issue and report on it using journalistic techniques in either writing, photography, or video.
 Entries must be relevant to participants’ local community, connect to a global perspective, include possible solutions, and be disseminated to an appropriate target audience.

 Submissions are due by March 15, 2018.

 The national jury will select winners in each age bracket for each media type.
 Honors will be given for first, second, and third prize in each category.
 The jury has the option not to give an award if no submission is found to be deserving, and to give more than one award in the case of multiple exceptional entries.

 First-place winners in each category will continue to the international competition.

 Submitting your work to YRE-USA gives the National Wildlife Federation and the Foundation for Environmental Education (FEE) the non-exclusive right to promote and use the submission in online and print publications.
 Credit will always be given to the author.

 You, as the author, are responsible for securing any necessary permissions.
 For example, you would need permission to include copyrighted material (words, images, music) in your piece or to photograph or videotape children.

 To submit an entry, students must use one of the following forms (Google Fillable Form):